PervasiveDisplays/EPD_Driver_GF_small/README.md

 For further wiring guidance, check out our Wiki: [EXT3](https://docs.pervasivedisplays.com/epd-usage/development-kits/ext3-1).

 # EPD_Driver Demo
- *  The sample code implements a global update functionality for a [2.71" Spectra R2.0 EPD (E2271PS091)](https://www.pervasivedisplays.com/product/2-71-e-ink-displays//).
+ *  The sample code implements both global and fast update functionality for a [2.71" Monochrome+Fast EPD (E2271PS091)](https://www.pervasivedisplays.com/product/2-71-e-ink-displays//).

  First, a BW(black and white) image is flashed.
   Then, after a two-second delay, a sequence of BW fast images are flashed.